 166. From time to time SJHSRI offered seminars or made presentations to Plan participants to explain their benefits, and in the process assured Plan participants that they could rely on their pensions.
-For example, on November 15 & 16, 1995, and again on March 4, 1998, SJHSRI, through its actuary and direct representative with Plan participants, Watson Worldwide, showed Plan participants a PowerPoint that stated that "[c]omputations [are] made annually to ensure assets are sufficient to meet current and expected future benefit obligations," without disclosing that in fact SJHSRI disclaimed any obligation to follow the funding recommendations that were the product of those computations.
+For example, on November 15 & 16, 1995, and again on March 4, 1998, SJHSRI, through its actuary and direct representative with Plan participants, Watson Worldwide, showed Plan participants a PowerPoint that stated that expected future benefit obligations," without disclosing that in fact SJHSRI disclaimed any obligation to follow the funding recommendations that were the product of those computations.